microsoft/onnxruntime/docs/performance/transformers-optimization.md

 If you use run_benchmark.sh, you need not use benchmark.py directly.
 You can skip this section if you do not want to know the details.

-Below is example to runing benchmark.py on pretrained model bert-base-cased on GPU.
+Below is example to running benchmark.py on pretrained model bert-base-cased on GPU.

 ```console
 python -m onnxruntime.transformers.benchmark -g -m bert-base-cased -o -v -b 0